iqlinuxadmin/hpc-toolset-tutorial/coldfront/README.md

 - Log out
 - Log in locally as username `admin` password: `admin`
 - Go to Admin menu and click on `ColdFront Administration`  Once there, scroll halfway down to the `Authentication and Authorization` section.
 Then click on the `Users` link
-- Click on the `hpcadmin` username (not the checkbox next to it) and scroll down to the `Permissions` section
+- Click on the `hpcadmin` username (not the checkbox next to it) and scroll down to the `Permissions` section in the `Change User` window
 - Make this user a `superuser` by checking the boxes next to `Staff Status` and `Superuser Status` - scroll to the bottom and click `SAVE`
 - Click on the `sfoster` account.
 Under the `User Permissions` section add permissions to make this user the Center Director
  `allocation | allocation | Can manage invoice`